 Its 3-way adjustable strap makes it easy to hang from above on a branch or rope.
 It also comes with a rigid plastic square on the bottom so that it can stand up on a flat surface like a shelf or picnic table.
 Because there are no feet, it is not feasible to balance it on uneven surfaces.

-There are two ways to charge the PackLite, by micro USB, which fully charges it in 2 hours, or by solar, which takes a full 14 hours.
+There are two ways to charge the PackLite Max, by micro USB, which fully charges it in 2 hours, or by solar, which takes a full 14 hours.
 Beyond its function as a light, it is a backup power source for other electronic devices like smartphones.
 Its USB charge out port can fully charge a smartphone.
-Just be sure that you won't need the light again right away since it will require a few hours of solar time to charge back up.
+Just be sure that you won't need the light again right away since it will require at least a few hours of solar time to charge back up.

 For more regular use, it also makes a fun addition to a backyard barbecue.
 If you buy a couple, they can liven up the atmosphere of a patio or porch as well.